© Město Telč

 K. Ober’s work is seen chiefly in Jaroměřice nad Rokytnou.
 In Telč he is also responsible for the sculpted decoration on the frontages of two houses in the main square.

-Vlasta Kratinová – Bohumil Samek – Miloš Stehlík, Telč, historické město jižní Moravy, Prague, 1992Citation:
+Vlasta Kratinová – Bohumil Samek – Miloš Stehlík, Telč, historické město jižní Moravy, Prague, 1992Citation of this web page:

 Miroslav Plaček, Hrady a zámky na Moravě a ve Slezsku, Prague, 1999, pp. 339–341.